top of page

 science

 I am an enthusiastic scientist driven by "Why does it do that?" and a passion for finding out what comes next.
-I sincerely believe that all science is awesome, and find it deeply motivating to be surrounded by others who are passionate about what they do.
+I sincerely believe that all science is awesome, and find it invigorating to be surrounded by others who are passionate about what they do.

-After beginning my career in research, I found my path turning to healthcare and meaningful, individual impact.
-I am deeply motivated to do high quality, consistent work on the bench to provide the best possible patient outcomes.
-I pride myself in consistency and reliability and enjoy working on small teams with relaxed, collaboration centered vibes and highly organized spaces.
-I have found a lasting love for the fertility field, and the way it lends itself to my values.
-It's exciting to be part of a field that is rapidly growing and developing, and I'm excited to continue seeing where the future takes me.
+After beginning my career in research, I found my path turning to healthcare as I searched for avenues for meaningful, individual impact.
+I pride myself on doing high quality, consistent work on the bench to provide the best possible patient outcomes.
+I strive for consistency and reliability and enjoy working on small teams with relaxed, collaboration centered vibes and highly organized spaces.
+My interest in the fertility field continues to develop and I love being part of a field that is rapidly growing, and I'm excited to see where the future takes me.

 teaching